Germany: Nurse jailed for 15 years over care home killings | DW | 22.12.2021

 The 52-year-old nurse was found guilty of four counts of murder and three counts of attempted murder.

-The court ordered the defendant, identified as Ines Andrea R., to remain in a secure psychiatric facility for an unspecified period of time.
-She will also be barred for life from working in care homes.
+The defendant, identified as Ines Andrea R., will be barred for life from working in care homes.

-According to the court, she had first tried to strangle two residents, believing one of them to be dead and giving up on the other because it was too difficult.
+According to the court, the defendant had first tried to strangle two residents, believing one of them to be dead and giving up on the other because it was too difficult.
 She then stabbed four other residents to death with an 11-centimeter (four-inch) knife.

+Andrea R. was also found to have tried to kill a fifth resident, who survived with serious injuries after emergency surgery.

+Police said the murdered victims, two women and two men aged between 31 and 56, had been subjected to "intense, extreme violence."

 Wednesday's verdict met the prosecution's demands.
 Chief prosecutor Maria Stiller had called the killings a "profoundly evil" act.

-Police said the victims, two women and two men aged between 31 and 56, had been subjected to "intense, extreme violence."
+The facility where she had worked was called the Thusnelda-von-Saldern-Haus.
+With around 65 residents and over 80 employees, the home specializes in helping patients with physical and mental disabilities.

+The court required Ines Andrea R., to remain in a secure psychiatric facility for an unspecified period of time.

-The nurse has been placed in psychiatric care since she was detained immediately after the rampage.
+The nurse was sent to psychiatric care after she was detained immediately following the rampage.

 At the start of her trial in October, the defendant told the court that she had been a lonely child and had bad relationships.